 Until he was recently scrubbed from the organization's Website, Rekers sat on the board of the National Association for Research and Therapy of Homosexuality (NARTH), an organization dedicated to changing the sexuality of gay people.
 "Mr. Rekers," the BBC reminds us, also "has testified as an expert in favor of a gay adoption ban in Florida," for which he was paid $87,000 and during which he called gay men mentally unstable and a "deviant segment of society."
 His published works include Growing up Straight: What Families Should Know about Homosexuality.

-While Rekers hardly seems like a good example of NARTH's so-called reparative theory, there's also something quite nauseating about figures like him "weighing in on almost every piece of anti-gay legislation around the country," as CNN puts it, and making the lives of especially young gays and lesbians more difficult, while he hires a male escort for a jaunt around Europe.
+While Rekers hardly seems like a good example of NARTH's so-called reparative theory, it is deeply troubling to consider figures such as him "weighing in on almost every piece of anti-gay legislation around the country," as CNN puts it, making the lives of especially young gays and lesbians more difficult, while he hires a male escort for a jaunt around Europe.

 The shame belongs elsewhere.
 Rekers owes gay men and women across America a very big apology.
-If he won't come out of the closet, then he might at least agree to put down his pen.
+If he won't come out of the closet, he might at the least denounce his publications as mired in dishonesty and hypocrisy.